Frequently Asked Questions

 You bet.
 Join my email list.
-Click the red button at the bottom of this page.
+Click the hot pink button at the bottom of this page.

 Should I pursue an MFA in creative writing?
 Should I go to Columbia's program?
 Is it worth the debt?
 Does the degree mean anything?